The Nude Bomb

-Co-creators Mel Brooks and Buck Henry notably had no involvement in the making of the film.
-Furthermore, Adams and Robert Karvelas (as Larrabee) were the only original cast members of the TV series to reprise their roles for the film.
+Get Smart Co-creators Mel Brooks and Buck Henry had no involvement in the film.
+Adams and Robert Karvelas (as Larrabee) were the only cast members from the original TV series to reprise their roles for the film.

-Dana Elcar portrays the Chief in The Nude Bomb due to the death of Edward Platt, the original Chief, in 1974.
-Eugene Roche was originally cast as the Chief in this film, but was replaced by Elcar due to illness.
-Barbara Feldon as Agent 99 in the TV series, does not appear in the film nor is she referenced; Feldon claimed that she was unaware of the film's production and was not asked to reprise the role of 99, but wouldn't have accepted in any case.
-Sylvia Kristel, at the time best known for her appearances in the Emmanuelle erotic film series, makes a brief appearance as Agent 34, with Andrea Howard as Agent 22 (in a role similar to Agent 99) and Vittorio Gassman playing the Blofeld-like villain.
+Edward Platt, the original Chief, died in 1974; the Chief in the film is portrayed by Dana Elcar.
+Eugene Roche was first cast as the Chief, but he fell ill and was replaced by Elcar.
+Barbara Feldon did not return as Agent 99 from the TV series nor is the character mentioned; Feldon claimed that she was unaware of the film's production and was not asked to reprise the role, but wouldn't have accepted in any case.
+This fact (taking into account that Max and 99 were married and had two children in the original series) meant that the script had very little continuity from Get Smart.
+Sylvia Kristel, at the time known for her appearances in the Emmanuelle erotic film series, makes a brief appearance as Agent 34, with Andrea Howard as Agent 22 (in a role similar to Agent 99) and Vittorio Gassman playing the Blofeld-like villain.
 Joey Forman, who played Harry Hoo in the TV series, was recast as Agent 13.
-Pamela Hensley, who at the time was well known to science fiction fans for playing Princess Ardala in Buck Rogers in the 25th Century,appeared as Agent 36.
+Pamela Hensley, who was then known to science fiction fans for playing Princess Ardala in Buck Rogers in the 25th Century, appeared as Agent 36.